ChangsenJiang/BIOL8706_project/project_outline.md

 > [!NOTE]
 > Question1: For this part, should we use the same model (by Modeltest-NG) in original paper?

 > Question2: We might use `-st NT2AA` option to perform the estimation based on translated AA sequences.
-However, it don’t works so far since the exon nucleotide alignment contain gaps, which makes the number of sites is not multiple of 3.
+However, it don’t works so far since the exon nucleotide alignment contain gaps, and the original data also excluded the third condon position, which makes the number of sites is not multiple of 3 and unable translate.

 **1.2 Estimate species trees**